tanghuien/CoTask/README.md

 <br>
 Keeping the terminal open.
 <br>
-Type npm start and press Enter.
+Type "npm start" and press Enter.
 <br>
 Leave the terminal window running in the background while running the stimulator in Xcode.
 <br>